teslamate-org/teslamate/README.md

 to start scraping again.
-In short, create a workflow with [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) (Android) or [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) (iOS) that listens for connected bluetooth devices.
+In short, create a workflow with [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) (Android) or [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) (iOS) that listens for connected Bluetooth devices.
 If a connection to your Tesla is established, send an HTTP PUT request to your publicly exposed TeslaMate instance.